puppetlabs/puppetlabs-tomcat/README.md

 ##### `default_host`

-*Required.* Specifies a host to handle any requests directed to hostnames that exist on the server but are not defined in this configuration file.
+**Required**.
+Specifies a host to handle any requests directed to hostnames that exist on the server but are not defined in this configuration file.
 Maps to the [defaultHost XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes) of the Engine.

 Valid options: a string containing a hostname.